|UPDATED: March 24, 2017|

 Policy and Programme Management and Embedding Business Continuity stages of the BCM Lifecycle.

 Set of interrelated or interacting elements of an organization to establish policies and objectives, and processes to achieve those objectives.

 An alternative method of working following a loss of IT systems.

 A safe area where resources and personnel not immediately required can be directed to standby to await further instruction.

 Time it would take for adverse impacts, which might arise as a result of not providing a product/service or performing an activity, to become unacceptable.

 Maximum Tolerable Outage (MTO)

 The time it would take for adverse impacts, which might arise as a result of not providing a product/service or performing and activity, to become unacceptable.

 Member of the Business Continuity Institute (MBCI)

-This certified membership grade is aimed at professionals that have at least three years’ experience in business continuity and who have taken and passed the CBCI Examination with merit.
+This certified membership grade is for professionals that have at least three years' experience in business continuity and who have taken and passed the CBCI Examination with merit.